ghga-de/milestones-docs/42-eurasian_wolf/technical_specification.md

 Data is structured with content and resources being separated as demonstrated [here](https://github.com/ghga-de/metadata_schema_explorations/blob/main/data/desintegrated.yaml#L33-L41).

-Uniqueness of IDs is only checked among the instances of one class.
+The uniqueness of IDs is only checked among the instances of one class.

-Uniqueness constraints as demonstrated [here](https://github.com/ghga-de/metadata_schema_explorations/blob/main/schema/schemapack.yaml#L9-L12) are ignored for the POC.
+Uniqueness constraints as demonstrated [here](https://github.com/ghga-de/metadata_schema_explorations/blob/main/schema/schemapack.yaml#L9-L12) are ignored by the POC.

 Support for validating both rooted (as shown [here](https://github.com/ghga-de/metadata_schema_explorations/blob/main/data/desintegrated.yaml#L42-L44)) and non-rooted documents will be implemented.